NashFP/computer-chess/jorendorff+cpp/README.md

 has been captured.

 For example, if the byte at address $50 is $12, that means the white king is at row 1, column 2.
-Microchess numbers the rows and columns differently from standard chess notation&mdash;they&rsquo;re zero-indexed and the columns are numbered in the opposite direction&mdash;so this corresponds to square **c2**.
+MicroChess numbers the rows and columns differently from standard chess notation&mdash;they&rsquo;re zero-indexed and the columns are numbered in the opposite direction&mdash;so this corresponds to square **c2**.